-The other functionalities of MP like delivering new policies to the existing clients were working fine, so the only issue was with client registration.
-In our scenario, the client completed the Task Sequence successfully however it was not getting registered to ConfigMgr Management Point.
+The other functionalities of MP, like delivering new policies to the existing clients, were working fine, so the only issue was client registration.
+The client completed the Task Sequence successfully; however, it was not getting registered to ConfigMgr Management Point.

 SCCM ConfigMgr MP Deinstallation failed Client Registration Issues

-I’m not at all expert in the OSD/TS part of SCCM / ConfigMgr, so I was under the assumption during TS the client will get registered with SCCM 2012 MP.
-However, it seems this is not true?, the SCCM client is registered with MP only after Task Sequence completion.
+I’m not an expert in the OSD/TS part of SCCM / ConfigMgr, so I assumed that the client would get registered with SCCM 2012 MP during TS.
+However, it seems this is not true?.
+The SCCM client is registered with MP only after Task Sequence completion.

 To prove this, I had checked SmsTs.log, AppEnforce.log, and ClientIDManagerStartup.log.
 In the ClientIDManagerStartup.log, I could see the following entries.

 [RegTask] - Client registration is pending.
 Sending confirmation request for GUID:6CE6E0PC-4584-4DA1-BE52-D3EBFB29E4C0 ...
 [RegTask] - Sleeping for 1920 seconds ...

 Then I tried to read around to learn about the background process of the client registration and policy retrieval during Task Sequence.
 During an SCCM OSD Task Sequence, the SCCM client is placed in provisioning mode.
 So what is the provisioning mode?

 The client does not pick up policy from the MP in provisioning mode.
 This is done, so that advertised programs, software updates, and tasks targeted to existing client PCs do not run until the Task Sequence completes.
 So until the client is provisioning mode, it won’t register with SCCM Management Point.